smartsysbg/SmartWebDoc/docs/hmi-editor-mastering.md

 ## Data Presentation

-The following example presents a dynamic WEB page that was created with the use of the SVG-Editor.
+The next screenshot presents a dynamic WEB page that was created with the use of the SVG-Editor.

 ![](./media/hmi-editor-mastering/image12.1.png)

-The following, brief, overview explains how the dynamic elements of a page function.
-The image below presents a block diagram that shows the interaction between the elements that drive the dynamics of the WEB page.
+The following block diagram shows the interaction between the components that create the dynamics inside the SVG content in a WEB page.

 ![](./media/hmi-editor-mastering/image13.png)